Adam262/wikiviews/README.md

 ## Troubleshooting

-Both requests to Wikipedia, user requests and errors are logged.
+Requests to Wikipedia, user requests and errors are logged.
 Troubleshooting can be done by tailing docker logs, e.g.:

 ```bash
 docker-compose logs -f